Having multiple email mailboxes is becoming the norm for many users -- even if they don't access all of them all

 For example, an organization that hosts a mailbox might delete messages after 30 days or limit mailbox size to 100 MB of data.
 When Outlook moves data from a mailbox to a .pst file, that data is no longer subject to mailbox rules and limitations because it doesn't reside on the service provider's mail server.

 Note: Using Outlook with an SMTP mail system may cause messages to be moved off of the mail server.
-Therefore, you should
+Therefore, you should back up the hard drive containing your messages because the mail host no longer has a copy.

 Setting up multiple Outlook profiles